iceroad/martinet/README.md

 ## Conventions

+**martinet**, *n.* a person who stresses a rigid adherence to the details of forms and methods.

+Martinet's conventions are put in place so that you do not have to configure Webpack yourself

   1. All style and script dependencies should be included in either the build specification, or using language-specific import commands.
 Do not include internal dependencies via `<script>` and `<link>` tags in HTML.